y-lily/snippets/python/decorator-usage.md

 ### How to get some of the editor and type checker support back

-A notable drawback of using class decorators is the loss of support from the editor and the type checker, namely:
+A notable drawback of using class decorators is the loss of support from the code editor / environment, namely:

   * Suggestions on automatic code completion.
-  * Type checking.
+  * Static type checking.
   * Renaming all attribute occurences across the entire project.

 There are workarounds, although they do not look very clean and have some limitations.